Texas nurse convicted of killing 4 men with air injections

 Defense attorney Phillip Hayes told the jury that the hospital had issues and that Davis was a scapegoat who was only charged because he was there when the deaths occurred.

 Prosecutor Chris Gatewood said during closing arguments that Davis “liked to kill people.”
-And prosecutor Jacob Putnam said the hospital hadn’t changed any of its procedures and hadn’t had any similar incidents since Davis left.
+And prosecutor Jacob Putman said the hospital hadn’t changed any of its procedures and hadn’t had any similar incidents since Davis left.

-Note: This story was updated to correct the spelling of Jacob Putman’s last name, which had been misspelled “Putnam.”